‘Disneyflix’ Streaming Service Is Getting Ready To Take On Netflix For Title Of Streaming King

 Given Strauss’s track record, the exceptionally successful marketing president is likely up for the challenge.

 Moreover, Disney has no shortage of content to offer viewers.
-Aside from their back catalogue of classic animated films and Disney-themed television shows, not to mention a barrage of straight-to-video sequels, spinoffs, and original content, Disney also own ABC and ESPN.
-Presumably programming from those channels may well be available on the streaming platform.
+Aside from their back catalog of classic animated films and Disney-themed television shows, not to mention a barrage of straight-to-video sequels, spinoffs, and original content, Disney also owns ABC and ESPN.
+Presumably programming from those channels may well be available on the streaming platform too.

-Disney also owns Lucasfilm, which is responsible for Star Wars, putting Disney’s in the unique position to release exclusive Star Wars content to their streaming platform, along with Marvel exclusives, a property which they also own.
+Disney also owns Lucasfilm, which is responsible for Star Wars, putting Disney in the unique position to release exclusive Star Wars content to their streaming platform, along with Marvel exclusives, a property which they also own.

-Disney recently went thought an acquisition of 21st Century Fox, whereby they may soon have the rights to every 21st Century Fox movie and television property.
+Disney recently went through an acquisition of 21st Century Fox, whereby they may soon have the rights to every 21st Century Fox movie and television property.
 Such properties would include television hits like The Simpsons.